bakercp/ofxSQLiteCpp/libs/SQLiteCpp/README.md

 Each SQLiteC++ object must be constructed with a valid SQLite database connection, and then is always valid until destroyed.

 ### Supported platforms:

 Developements and tests are done under the following OSs:
 - Ubuntu 14.04 (Travis CI)
-- Windows XP/10
+- Windows 10, and Windows Server 2012 R2 & Windows Server 2016 (AppVeyor)
 - OS X 10.11 (Travis CI)

 And the following IDEs/Compilers
 - GCC 4.8.4, 4.9.3, 5.3.0 and 6.1.1 (C++03, C++11, C++14, C++1z)
 - Clang 3.5 and 3.8
 - Xcode 8
-- Visual Studio Community 2015
+- Visual Studio Community 2017, and VS 2013 & 2015 (AppVeyor)
-- Eclipse CDT under Linux

 ### Dependencies